tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

   <img src='https://github.com/tarun-bisht/fast-style-transfer/raw/master/output/styled.jpg' alt="styled friendship image" width="346px" height="346px">
 </div>

-here we have two images one shows cute friendship of cat and dog while other is udnie painting by Francis Picabia.
-Using style transfer technique we have modified friendship image in style of udnie painting, now it looks like an impressive artwork.
-If this motivates you and want to know how this works and how to do this with your own images then continue reading I am going to explain this.
+here we have two images one shows the cute friendship of cat and dog while other is udnie painting by Francis Picabia.
+Using style transfer technique we have modified friendship image in the style of udnie painting, now it looks like an impressive artwork.
+If this motivates you and wants to know how this works and how to do this with your images then continue reading I am going to explain this.

 I am dividing this tutorial into two parts:

-- In first part we are tackling some theory and implementing Gatys style transfer which was originally released in 2015 by [Gatys et al](https://arxiv.org/abs/1508.06576).
-But generating image using this technique takes time which depends on compute power provided.
+- In the first part, we are tackling some theory and implementing Gatys style transfer which was originally released in 2015 by [Gatys et al](https://arxiv.org/abs/1508.06576).
+But generating an image using this technique takes time which depends on compute power provided.
 In my system it takes about 10 min for an image because of this we would not like to use this for styling videos.

-- In second part we will implement another variant of style transfer which we can call fast style transfer.
+- In the second part, we will implement another variant of style transfer which we can call fast style transfer.
 It was proposed in [this paper](https://arxiv.org/abs/1603.08155) by Justin Johnson.
 This is hundreds of times faster than gatys style transfer.
 It is so fast that we can use this in realtime videos too.

 We have used convolutional networks for image classifications and detection problems in machine learning many times but this time we are using them for style transfer.
 Implementing this on my own helps me to evolve in deep learning.
 I was using keras before and trapped inside using fit method and sequential model for all image tasks.
 But implementing this helps me to break that trap and deep dive inside model architecture, loss function and training loop.
 This skill also helps to understand and implement different model architectures on my own from research papers.
 I hope it will help you too.

-Before starting tutorial note:
+Before starting the tutorial note:

-- Content Image: The image which we want to stylize.
+- `Content Image` : The image which we want to stylize.
-- Style Image: The image whose style we want to embed in our content image.
+- `Style Image` : The image whose style we want to embed in our content image.
-- Output Image: The output styled image, we will be optimizing this image(more details later) to create styled image.
+- `Output Image` : The output styled image, we will be optimizing this image(more details later) to create a styled image.

 ### Steps to create style transfer

-- first we will define our content image and style image using which we will generate output image
+- first, we will define our content image and style image using which we will generate an output image
 - we are using a pre-trained model which will provide us feature maps at different layers.
-Now question may arise why need of these activations?
-In style transfer we want content of content image and style(textures) of style image in our output image.
-There is no direct way to calculate content and style of an image, Since convolutional feature maps captures a good representation of features of images we will use these feature maps from conv net to calculate them(process of calculation explained later).
+Now the question may arise why the need of these activations?
+In style transfer, we want the content of content image and style(textures) of style image in our output image.
+There is no direct way to calculate content and style of an image, Since convolutional feature maps capture a good representation of features of images we will use these feature maps from Conv net to calculate them(the process of calculating this is explained later in the post).
 - we extract feature maps for style, content and output image, and use these maps to calculate a loss value(loss function explained later)
-- The loss we calculated is then used to optimize our output image and create styled image.
+- The loss we calculated is then used to optimize our output image and create the styled image.

 {% highlight python linenos %}